 Key distinctions with respect to communication in an organization involve (i) levels (ii) formal versus informal (iii) direction (vertical, horizontal and diagonal) and internal versus external focus.

-- Levels – Communication is usually divided into various levels which includes (i) interpersonal communication (ii) group level communication (iii) organizational level communication (iv) inter organizational level communication and (v) mass communication.
-Interpersonal skills of all the employees of the organization are important if the organization is to improve its communication base.
-Further the skill to receive message is as important as skills associated with sending messages.
-There is a shift is taking place in the organizational communications which are increasingly getting focused on meso (group, team, organizational and inter organizational) level of communication in place of micro level.
-Further computer based communication has flaming potential and may result into negatively charged communication exchanges since senders are ignorant of ‘the social context and free to express themselves’ while the receivers donot have this advantage.
+Further the skills needed for receiving messages are as important as skills associated with sending messages.
+There is a shift taking place in the organizational communications which consists of increasingly getting focused on meso (group, team, organizational and inter organizational) level of communication in place of micro level.
+Further since the computer based communication has flaming potential, it has resulted into negatively charged communication exchanges since senders are ignorant of ‘the social context and free to express themselves’ while the receivers do not have this advantage.

-(ii) Lateral communication involves communication amongst employees who do not stand hierarchical relation to one another.
+Lateral communication involves communication amongst employees who do not stand hierarchical relation to one another.
 The recent trend of flattening of the organization has enhanced the importance of the lateral communications.
 However with growing importance of the teams in organizations, more attention is now being directed at communication between team members.

 Diagonal communication refers to communication between employees located in different functional areas.
 Although both vertical and horizontal communication continue to be important, these terms no longer adequately capture communication needs and flows in the present day organizations.
 The concept of diagonal communication has been introduced to meet the new communication challenges associated with new organizational forms.